 The Mikva model assumes that young people deserve a voice in our democratic process, and it challenges educators and public officials to invite, and meaningfully include, youth in civic decision-making.

 Mikva’s three main program areas, Youth Policy Making, Electoral Engagement and Community Problem Solving involve young people in civic engagement through hands-on, project-based learning that deeply transforms students’ civic attitudes, skills, and sense of agency.
-We’ve grown over the years to now impact over 10,000 youth in Chicago and its suburbs, LA, Washington D.C.
+We’ve grown over the years to now impact over 10,000 youth in Chicago and its suburbs, California, Washington D.C.

 All our programs are grounded in the principles of Actions Civics and we adhere to these four core goals in all our work:

 - Provide youth with authentic and transformative democratic experiences

 - Develop agency and future commitment to civic action

 - Provide youth with skills and knowledge to be effective citizens